bclittleua/discobots/voice_music/README.md

 - install discord for python with: pip install ffmpeg
 - install voice_client support for python with: python -m pip install -U discord.py[voice]

--I'm not sure what is different in Windows other than the installation of ffmpeg...
+-I'm not sure what is different in Windows other than installing and referencing FFmpeg...

 Set up your bot at https://discord.com/developers/applications/
 - no intents required, disable them in bot settings